laurenhemara/laurenhemara.github.io/content/publication/hemara-arguta-2022/index.md

   and virulence was not observed.
 These avirulence effectors can be used in turn to identify the first cognate resistance genes in *Actinidia* for breeding durable resistance into future kiwifruit cultivars.
-summary: Four  avirulence effectors contribute to Psa3 recognition in resistant *Actinidia arguta*, identified through genome biosurveillance and effector knockout screening.
+summary: Four  avirulence effectors contribute to Psa3 recognition in resistant kiwiberry, identified through genome biosurveillance and effector knockout screening.
 tags:
 - Pseudomonas syringae pv. actinidiae
 - Genome biosurveillance